SayantanRC/android-training/jetpack-compose/states.md

 ### Why
 The why is simple.
 Only the first button's composable **accessed a state variable's value**, that block got updated whenever and from wherever that state variable was updated.
 This is the reason, when button 2 was clicked, the compose block of button 1 was executed as the onClick block of button 2 updated state of a variable `buttonText1` whose value was being accessed in the said block.
 On the other hand button 2's text never got updated because it's compose block never dealt with any state.
 > **A composable block will be executed if any of the state variables inside it, whose value is accessed in the block, is updated from any part of the code.
-Re-composition will happen at the lowest possible level in the UI tree to deal with only the specific state change, no higher element / block will be re-executed.**
+Re-composition will happen at the lowest possible level in the UI tree to deal with only the specific state change, no higher element / block will be re-executed.
+> This effect is only valid for a compose block, other types of blocks (like onClick) do not re-execute in similar circumstances.**